 - Elevate your leg a few times a day.

 - Try lymphatic drainage massages.
 These massages increase the blood flow in the leg and break down the fluid accumulation in the area.

 - Increase intake of foods that are rich in potassium.

 - Use freezable slippers.
 They are gel-based and can quickly help reduce inflammation and cool your feet.

 Is Heat Edema Dangerous?

-Swollen hands, arms, face, and feet look scary, but in most cases, they are not a sign of any potential danger.
+Swollen hands, arms, faces, and feet look scary, but in most cases, they are not a sign of any potential danger.
 However, when paired with certain medical conditions such as diabetes, heart disease, and cirrhosis, it can become a cause of concern.
 Therefore, it should not be ignored and should be taken seriously.
 Also, a person with Deep Vein Thrombosis might be in danger because heat edema makes this disease life-threatening.
 Hence, the affected person should immediately move to a cooler place and consult a healthcare provider.

 Prevention of Edema